Adnan-Alshammary/XSPL/README.md

 `index="C:\Windows\System32\winevt\Logs\Microsoft-Windows-Sysmon%4Operational.evtx" EventID IN ("1","2") `

+Notes:
-Note: keyword between conditions such as "AND", "OR", "IN" should be written in upper-case
+- keyword between conditions such as "AND", "OR", "IN" should be written in upper-case
+- you can use wildcard conditions in the language such as ` "cmd.exe" OR "powershell" `